MicrosoftDocs/connected-spaces/articles/web-app-get-insights.md

 > [!TIP]
 > You can hover over the information icon for any graph to get more information about the graph.
 You can also hover over a point in a graph to reveal details.

-**Total footfall across store.** This graph shows the total number of people that entered the store, across all Shopper analytics zones.
-The dotted line is the average footfall for the store during the selected time frame.
+**Total entries across store.** This graph shows the total number of people that entered the store, across all Shopper analytics zones.
+The dotted line is the average number of entries for the store during the selected time frame.

 **Total occupancy across store.**  This graph shows how many people were in the store (store density), on an hourly average basis, taking into account the flow of people into AND out of the store, for the selected time frame.